-We are living in a ‘plastic age’ where society thrives thanks to developments in polymer science and technology.
+We live in a ‘plastic age’ where society thrives thanks to developments in polymer science and technology.
 At the downside, plastic litter can be found all around the globe.
-This calls for concerted action to tackle plastic waste and ensure its recycling.
+As a society, we need to rethink plastic.
+It is too valuable to be treated as waste.
+And it can serve as the feedstock for circularity.
+This calls for concerted action, in particular, to tackle plastic waste and ensure its recycling.

 Mixed Plastic Waste